 15. ‘sauna stove’ means a space heating product, incorporated in, or declared to be used in, dry or wet sauna’s or similar environments;

-16. ‘slave heater’ means an electric local space heater which is not capable of autonomous operation and needs to receive signals sent from an external master controller, not being part of the product but connected to it by pilot wire, wireless, power line communication or an equivalent technique, in order to regulate the emission of heat into the room in which the product is installed;
+16. ‘slave heater’ means an electric local space heater which is not capable of autonomous operation and needs to receive signals from an external master control not being part of the heater but connected to it by pilot wire, wireless, power line communication or an equivalent technique, in order to regulate the emission of heat into the room in which the product is installed;

-17. ‘luminous local space heater’ means a local space heater, using gaseous or liquid fuel which is equipped with a burner; which is to be installed above head level, directed towards the place of use so that the heat emission of the burner, being predominantly infrared radiation, directly warms the subjects to be heated and which emits the products of combustion in the space where it is situated;
+17. ‘luminous commercial local space heater’ means a local space heater using gaseous or liquid fuel that is equipped with a burner, which is to be installed above head level directed towards the place of use so that the heat emission of the burner, being predominantly infrared radiation, directly warms the subjects to be heated, being the products of combustion evacuated in the space where the heater is placed;

-18. ‘tube local space heater’ means a local space heater, using gaseous or liquid fuel, which is equipped with a burner; which is to be installed above head level, near the subjects to be heated, which heats the space primarily by infrared radiation from the tube or tubes heated by the internal passage of products of combustion and of which the products of combustion are to be evacuated through a flue duct;
+18. ‘tube commercial local space heater’ means a local space heater using gaseous or liquid fuel that is equipped with a burner; which is to be installed above head level near the subjects to be heated, which heats the space primarily by infrared radiation from the tube or tubes heated by the internal passage of products of combustion, being those products of combustion evacuated through a flue duct;

-19 ‘tube heater system’ means a tube local space heater comprising more than one single burner, of which the products of combustion of one burner may feed into a next burner, and of which the products of combustion of multiple burners are to be evacuated by a single exhaust fan;
+19 ‘tube heater system’ means a tube commercial local space heater comprising more than one single burner, of which the products of combustion of one burner may feed into a next burner, and of which the products of combustion of multiple burners are to be evacuated by a single exhaust fan;

 20. ‘tube heater segment’ means a part of a tube heater system that comprises all the elements needed for standalone operation and as such can be tested independently of the other tube heating system parts;

-21. ‘flueless heater’ means a local space heater using gaseous or liquid fuel emitting the products of combustion into the space where the product is situated, other than a luminous local space heater;
+21. ‘flueless heater’ means a local space heater other than a commercial local space heater, using gaseous or liquid fuel emitting the products of combustion into the space where the product is situated;

 22. ‘open to chimney heater’ means a local space heater using gaseous or liquid fuels intended to sit under a chimney or in a fireplace without sealing between the product and the chimney or fireplace opening, and allowing the products of combustion pass unrestricted from the fire bed to the chimney or flue;

-23. ‘air heating product’ means a product providing heat to an air-based heating system only that can be ducted and is designed to be used while fastened or secured in a specific location or wall mounted which distributes the air by means of an air moving device in order to reach and maintain a certain level of human thermal comfort within an enclosed space in which the product is situated;
+23. ‘air heating product’ means a device as defined in Article 2(1) of Regulation (EU) 2016/2281;

 24. ‘direct heat output’ means the heat output of the product by radiation and convection of heat, as emitted by or from the product itself to air, excluding the heat output of the product to a heat transfer fluid, expressed in kW;